The Hope Chest

-The Hope Chest is an American silent comedy-drama film released in 1918, starring Dorothy Gish.
+The Hope Chest is a 1918 American silent comedy-drama film starring Dorothy Gish.
 The film was directed by Elmer Clifton and based on a serialized story (and later novel) by Mark Lee Luther, originally published in Woman's Home Companion.
 It is not known whether the film currently survives.

 Plot

-Sheila Moore (Gish) takes a job at a candy store to support her father, an out-of-work vaudevillian.
-She attracts the romantic attentions of the store owner's son Tom (Barthalmess) and marries him, incurring the wrath of Tom's parents.
+Sheila Moore takes a job at a candy store to support her father, an out-of-work vaudevillian.
+She attracts the romantic attentions of the store owner's son Tom and marries him, incurring the wrath of Tom's parents.

 Production

 The Hope Chest was shot in Los Angeles, with production wrapping in late-September, 1918.

 Release

 The first screenings of The Hope Chest in New Zealand appear to have been in Wellington, where it played simultaneously in two theaters in August, 1919.
 The film played at the Strand Theatre in Christchurch in early September, 1919.